maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/8 - Kali Purple.md

 ### Disk Settings

-**NOTE** : If you are not setting up SOC analyst workstations, skip to Step 2 of this section.
+**NOTE** : If you are not setting up SOC analyst workstations, skip to Step 2 (SOC Nodes) of this section.

 1. **SOC Analyst Workstations:**
     1. **For disk partitioning, select "Guided – use entire disk and set up encrypted LVM."**